AXREM Constitution

 There shall be three categories of membership: –

-A Member Company – Multi-Interest is a company that that qualifies as an OEM (or single UK nominated agent) of imaging, radiotherapy or patient monitoring modalities, and provides a wide range of products and services to the UK healthcare sector, e.g. Magnetic Resonance Imaging, Computed Tomography, Picture Archiving and Communication System (PACS) & IT Solutions, Radiotherapy, Ultrasound, Contrast Media, etc.
+A Multi-Interest Member is a company that qualifies as an OEM (or single UK nominated agent) of imaging, radiotherapy or patient monitoring modalities, and provides a wide range of products and services to the UK healthcare sector, e.g. Magnetic Resonance Imaging, Computed Tomography, Picture Archiving and Communication System (PACS) & IT Solutions, Radiotherapy, Ultrasound, Contrast Media, etc.

 A multi -interest member is entitled to two votes at Executive Committee.